exasol/pyexasol/docs/REFERENCE.md

 Accepts raw value.
 Converts it to `str` and replaces `'` (single-quote) with `''` (two single-quotes).
 May be useful on it's own when escaping small parts of bigger values.

 ### escape_ident()
 Accepts raw identifier.
-Converts it to `str` and replaces `"` (dobule-quote) with `""` (two double-quotes).
+Converts it to `str` and replaces `"` (double-quote) with `""` (two double-quotes).
 May be useful on it's own when escaping small parts of big identifiers.

 ### escape_like()
 Accepts raw value.
 Converts it to `str` and escapes for LIKE pattern value.